-- Losses in transmission of electricity across transmission / distribution systems; - Electricity imported by a generator in relation to their operations as a generator; - Any adjustment for exports (i.e. exports should not be netted off imports); - Import of electricity via an interconnector that is to be traded in the Single Electricity Market (SEM) pool. - 5.27.
+- losses in transmission of electricity across transmission / distribution systems, - electricity imported by a generator in relation to their operations as a generator, - any adjustment for exports (ie exports should not be netted off imports), - import of electricity via an interconnector that is to be traded in the Single Electricity Market (SEM) pool.

+A5.29.
 In order to maintain a consistent basis of measurement amongst suppliers, Northern Ireland Electricity Transmission & Distribution (NIE T&D) provided import data is considered the standard source for data across the industry which provides a consistent basis on which all suppliers can report.
-We recommend that all submissions should be based on NIE T&D data, as detailed in this Appendix. - 5.28.
+We recommend that all submissions should be based on NIE T&D data, as detailed in this Appendix.

+A5.30.
 Most suppliers collate their energy supply volumes on a monthly basis and a similar approach has been adopted for Renewables Obligation reporting, with the same settlement run type being used for complete months.

-&lt;sup>49 Article 10 of the Electricity (Northern Ireland) Order 1992

-&lt;sup>50 Article 10 of the Electricity (Northern Ireland) Order 1992

-- 5.29.
+A5.31.
 For all non-interval customers, the NIE T&D message 591 Aggregated Non-Interval Import Data should be used for reporting supply data.
-The field 'Aggregated Consumption' should be used i.e. volumes should be reported prior to loss adjustment.
-These flows contain the volumes which have been delivered to customers and therefore no adjustments to line losses need to be made in respect of reporting supply for the Renewables Obligation. - 5.30.
+The field 'Aggregated Consumption' should be used - ie volumes should be reported prior to loss adjustment.
+These flows contain the volumes which have been delivered to customers and therefore no adjustments to line losses need to be made in respect of reporting supply for the Renewables Obligation.

+A5.32.
 For all interval metered customers, the NIE T&D message 595 Aggregated Interval Import Data should be used for reporting supply data.
-The field 'Aggregated Consumption' should be used i.e. volumes should be reported prior to loss adjustment.
-These flows contain the volumes which have been delivered to customers and therefore no line loss factors need to be applied in respect of this supply data. - 5.31.
+The field 'Aggregated Consumption' should be used - ie volumes should be reported prior to loss adjustment.
+These flows contain the volumes which have been delivered to customers and therefore no line loss factors need to be applied in respect of this supply data.

+A5.33.
 The first view of supply data is due to Ofgem for 1 June and an updated final view is due for 1 July, and this is the view on which the final obligation will be settled.
-The timetable set out below should be used for extracting data on a month-by-month basis for reporting under the Renewables Obligation, along with the associated settlement runs which should be utilised. - 5.32.
+The timetable set out below should be used for extracting data on a month-by-month basis for reporting under the Renewables Obligation, along with the associated settlement runs which should be utilised.

+A5.34.
 For the initial reporting by 1 June, suppliers should use the following settlement runs from NIE T&D, unless there have been subsequent ad-hoc runs for particular dates within the period which should be used instead (NB: ad-hoc runs have a settlement run indicator of 50):